Wilson Warbirds

-The Wilson Warbirds are a planned Minor League Baseball (MiLB) team and Single-A affiliate of the Milwaukee Brewers, to be located in Wilson, North Carolina, at Wilson Stadium.
-Announced in 2023, the team will replace the Carolina Mudcats, who had been located in the nearby town of Zebulon at Five County Stadium since 1991, with the Brewers' decision to move largely based on funding concerns.
-The team is named after vintage military aircraft, or "warbirds," for the region's history in aviation dating back to World War II, and for the local whirligig outsider artist and former airman Vollis Simpson.
-With plans to start their first season in April 2026, reactions to the move and subsequent formation of the team has been welcomed in Wilson and largely criticized in Zebulon and the larger Wake County.
+The Wilson Warbirds are a Minor League Baseball (MiLB) team of the Carolina League and the Single-A affiliate of the Milwaukee Brewers.
+They are located in Wilson, North Carolina, and are named after vintage military aircraft, or "warbirds," and for the region's history in aviation dating back to World War II.
+The team plays their home games at Wilson Ballpark, which opened in 2026.

+The Warbirds were established in 2026 as the replacement of the Carolina Mudcats, who had been located in the nearby town of Zebulon at Five County Stadium since 1991, with the Brewers' decision to move largely based on funding concerns.

+History

 Creation

-The Carolina Mudcats were a Minor League Baseball (MiLB) team and Single-A affiliate of the Milwaukee Brewers that were located at Five County Stadium in Zebulon, North Carolina, since 1991.
+The Carolina Mudcats were a Minor League Baseball (MiLB) team and the Single-A affiliate of the Milwaukee Brewers that had played at Five County Stadium in Zebulon, North Carolina, since 1991.
 In 2022, the Mudcats requested US$15 million from Wake County to renovate Five County Stadium to meet MiLB standards and attract fans.
 The county, however, only agreed to fund the required expenses.
-Later, on December 14, 2023, the nearby town of Wilson announced it was funding a $280 million development project, including a $70 million baseball stadium, later named Wilson Stadium.
-Appealing to the Brewers, they later signed a memorandum of understanding with Wilson to relocate the Mudcats to the new stadium in a lease lasting 25 years.
-Alongside the construction of the new stadium, the lack of funding being received from Wake County was regarded as a major reason for the Brewers' decision to move the Mudcats.
+Later, on December 14, 2023, the nearby town of Wilson announced it was funding a $280 million development project, including a $70 million baseball stadium, later named Wilson Ballpark.
+Appealing to the Brewers, they signed a memorandum of understanding with Wilson to relocate the Mudcats to the new stadium in a lease lasting 25 years.
+Alongside the construction of the new stadium, the lack of funding from Wake County was regarded as a major reason for the Brewers' decision to move the Mudcats.